Fermium/cartacea/README.md

 * letterhead.pdf
 * signature.pdf
 * background.eps
+* logo.eps

 Is protected by **copyright**.
-You can derive it from the [original](https://github.com/aaronwolen/pandoc-letter) repository we forked from, but if you copy our company graphics we'll not be happy.
+If you copy our company graphics we'll not be happy.

 Anyway, feel free to open an issue or ask us at [info@fermiumlabs.com](mailto:info@fermiumlabs.com)

 ## Todo

-* Use gulp to parse every document in the local directory with a frontmatter
-* Use gulp to select the pandoc latex template from the frontmatter
+* Move background outside of main templates and include them
+* Make a single template for letters and documents, differentiated by different inclusions
+* Include other tex templates in main from pandoc frontmatter